 Posted on Jun 18, 2020

-How VTEX and Diginius are helping Lawpack leap into the digital age
+VTEX and Diginius Help Lawpack Leap into the Digital Age

 “Nothing can be said to be certain, except death and taxes” – and quite possibly, signing a contract.
 Each and everyone of us will get into a legal agreement at some point in our lives, whether it’s due to employment, opening a business, purchasing or selling property, getting married (and/or divorced) or writing a will.
 This has ascertained the growth of the UK legal market, already valued at over £35 billion, by 5 to 6% per annum until 2022.